Keywords

 Furthermore, a substantial number of food vendors did not abide by the major rules of the Ghana Health Service to obtain a valid medical certificate before legally preparing and selling food to customers.

-2. The Municipal assembly should create food safety and hygiene awareness by holding workshops, seminars, and sensitization programs for various stakeholders in the hospitality industry.
+The Municipal Assembly should organize continuous food safety and hygiene awareness programmes, including workshops, seminars, and sensitization campaigns for all stakeholders in the hospitality industry.
+Such initiatives will enhance knowledge and improve compliance with food safety standards.

-3. Street food vendors and health inspectors should be trained in safe food-handling principles and practices.
+Street food vendors and environmental health officers should be trained regularly in safe food-handling principles and best practices.
+Training sessions should cover personal hygiene, cleaning and sanitation, temperature control, and prevention of cross-contamination.

 Eric Besseah Yeboah1, Eric Nseebe Acquah2, William Adu-Amankwaa3, Peter Twum4, Eric Eshun5, Regina Ofosua Asantewaa6, Thomas Ziema7